Computational quantum transport: a scattering approach perspective: Selected applications

 \subsection{Mesoscopic superconductivity}

-It is natural to apply computational quantum transport methods to Mesoscopic superconductivity problems and this has been done in this field since the early days.
+It is natural to apply computational quantum transport methods to mesoscopic superconductivity problems, and this has been done in this field since the early days.
 A natural framework to do so is the mean field Bogoliubov De Gennes (BdG) method \cite{degennes1996} that extends an initial normal (non-superconducting) Hamiltonian $H$ to a larger Hilbert space with a $2\times 2$ Nambu block structure with an ``electron'' and a ``hole'' sector:

-The underlying normal Hamiltonian $H$ can be either in the continuum or already discretized into some tight-binding model Hamiltonian \cite{zhu2016} so that the technique can be applied to a wide class of devices where some part becomes superconducting.
+The underlying normal Hamiltonian $H$ can be either in the continuum or already discretized into some tight-binding model Hamiltonian \cite{zhu2016}, making this technique applicable to a wide class of devices where some part is superconducting.
 The anti-symmetric matrix $\Delta$ accounts for the superconducting pairing.
-For conventional $s$-wave superconductors, $\Delta$ is a diagonal matrix $\Delta_{nm} = \Delta_n \delta_{nm}$ where $|\Delta_n|$ is the local superconducting gap on site $n$.
+For conventional $s$-wave superconductors, the restriction of $\Delta$ to one spin sector (say electron-spin up and hole-spin down) is a diagonal matrix $\Delta_{nm} = \Delta_n \delta_{nm}$ where $|\Delta_n|$ is the local superconducting gap on site $n$.
 Using various forms of off-diagonal $\Delta$, it is also possible to account for more exotic pairings such as $p$-wave or $d$-wave superconductivity \cite{asano2006}.
 In principle $\Delta$ must be calculated self-consistently from the mean-field treatment of the effective (attractive) electron-electron interaction.
 However, in some situations (such as a bulk superconductor in contact with a small mesoscopic region) it is sufficient to consider $\Delta_n$ to be equal to its bulk value inside the superconductor and zero in the normal part.
 This approximation is often used in practice.